-- 2. On the sidebar menu, click the Launch Runs button . - 3.
-In the Launch Runs dialog box, select Launch runs on local host and Number of jobs: 4, as shown below.
+- 2. Click the Launch Runs toolbar button . - 3.
+In the Launch Runs dialog box, select Launch runs on local host and Number of jobs: 4, as shown in the following figure.
+The number of jobs is the maximum number of implementation runs for parallel execution.
+Up to 4 jobs may run in parallel depending on number of available processors with remaining jobs put into a queue.